 - 1 tsp. of allspice

-Dip each of the rolls in the batter you’ve previously set aside and place them on a clean place.
-Do this with all your rolls before moving onto the next step.
+8. Dip each of the rolls in the batter you’ve previously set aside and place them in a clean place.
+Do this with all your rolls before moving on to the next step.